-The Board has considered the independence in light of NYSE standards applied to each current member of the Board and to such Board members' immediate family members, and has affirmatively determined that the following nine of the eleven current directors have no material relationship with us other than service as a director, and are therefore independent: Samuel P. Bell, III; Hugh M. Brown; Bradley Currey, Jr.; Theodore J. Hoepner; Toni Jennings; Timothy R.M.
-Main; John R. Riedman; Wendell S. Reilly; and Chilton D. Varner.
+The Board has considered the independence in light of NYSE standards applied to each director nominee and to such nominees' immediate family members, and has affirmatively determined that the following ten of the twelve director nominees have no material relationship with us (other than, in the case of those director nominees who currently serve on our Board of Directors, service as a director), and are therefore independent: Samuel P. Bell, III; Hugh M. Brown; Bradley Currey, Jr.; Theodore J. Hoepner; James S. Hunt; Toni Jennings; Timothy R.M.
+Main; H. Palmer Proctor, Jr.; Wendell S. Reilly; and Chilton D. Varner.
+Among other things, the Board considered the relationships described below in "Certain Relationships and Related Transactions."
 In each case, the Board considered the fact that from time to time, in the ordinary course of business and on usual commercial terms, we and our subsidiaries may provide services in our capacities as insurance intermediaries to various directors of the Company, and to entities in which various directors of the Company have direct or indirect interests.
-In the case of Mr. Bell, the Board considered the engagement of the law firm in which he is a partner by a subsidiary of the Company in early 2011, and the payment of a fee of approximately \$15,000 by such subsidiary for services rendered in connection with that engagement, which is less than the greater of \$1 million or two percent (2%) of the annual revenues of the firm.
-The Board concluded that this engagement, on which Mr. Bell did not work, and of which Mr. Bell was not aware until after the arrangement was entered into, was not material.
-Additionally, in the case of Messrs.
+In the case of Messrs.
 Currey and Hoepner, the Board considered the fact that these two directors are investors in a bank holding company in which Messrs.
-Hyatt Brown and Powell Brown also are investors, in which the Company maintains a checking account that is non-interest-bearing, and therefore fully insured by the FDIC in which a balance of approximately \$3 million was maintained by the Company in 2011 and for which a subsidiary of the Company provides insurance services and concluded that the investment, which in the aggregate comprised less than five percent of the outstanding stock of the bank holding company, was not material.
-In the case of Mr. Riedman, the lease described in "Certain Relationships and Related Transactions" was considered, together with the fact that the rent paid in 2011 pursuant to that lease to a company in which Mr. Riedman is a principal was less than the greater of \$1 million or two percent (2%) of the annual revenues of that entity, and it was concluded that this arrangement was not material.
+Hyatt Brown and Powell Brown also are investors, in which the Company maintains a checking account that is non-interest-bearing, and therefore fully insured by the FDIC in which a balance of approximately \$3 million was maintained by the Company in 2012 and for which a subsidiary of the Company provides insurance services and concluded that the investment, which in the aggregate comprised less than five percent of the outstanding stock of the bank holding company, was not material.

 Our Board of Directors has an Audit Committee, Compensation Committee, and Nominating/Corporate Governance Committee.
-The charters of each of these Board committees are available in the "Corporate Governance" section, under "Key Documents" on our website (www.bbinsurance.com) and are also available in print to any shareholder who requests a copy from the Secretary at 3101 West Martin Luther King, Jr. Boulevard, Suite 400, Tampa, Florida 33607.
-The current members of the Audit Committee are Theodore J. Hoepner (Chair), Hugh M. Brown, Bradley Currey, Jr. and Toni Jennings, each of whom is independent as defined in the NYSE listing standards.
+The charters of each of these Board committees are available in the "Corporate Governance" section, under "Key Documents" on our website (www.bbinsurance.com) and are also available in print to any shareholder who requests a copy from the Corporate Secretary at 655 North Franklin Street, Suite 1900, Tampa, Florida 33602.
+The current members of the Audit Committee are Theodore J. Hoepner (Chair), Hugh M. Brown, Bradley Currey, Jr., Toni Jennings and H. Palmer Proctor, Jr., each of whom is independent as defined in the NYSE listing standards.
 The duties of the Audit Committee are to recommend to the Board of Directors the selection of independent registered public accountants, to meet with our independent registered public accountants to review and discuss the scope and results of the annual audit, and to consider various accounting and auditing matters related to the Company, including our system of internal controls and financial management practices.
-The Audit Committee held four regular meetings and two special telephonic meetings during 2011, and includes at least one audit committee financial expert, Bradley Currey, Jr., among its members.
+The Audit Committee held four regular meetings and two special telephonic meetings during 2012, and includes at least one audit committee financial expert, Bradley Currey, Jr., among its members.